Pasco County, Florida: Lakes

 There are 70 lakes in Pasco County, with a total of about 6,250 acre of lake.
 Hancock Lake is the largest lake in the county, covering 478 acre.
 There are three state parks nearby to Hancock Lake.
 The smallest lake, Little Moss Lake, in Pasco County only covers 2 acre.

-Islands
+Anclote Key

-Pasco County has four islands, which three of them are minor island sand bars.
-They tend to change shape with each tropical storm that blows through.
-One of the islands includes Anclote Key, which one of the Anclote Key Preserve State Park islands.
-The side of Anclote Key facing the mainland is composed of mangrove forest and grass marshland.
-It is three miles off the coast of Tarpon Springs and is only accessible by boat.
+Anclote Key is a barrier island, most of which is in Pasco County (the southern end is in Pinellas County).
+The island is about three miles long and over a mile from the mainland.
+North of Anclote Key the North Anclote Bar is a sand bar that has emerged above water and become vegetated since the 1990s.
+Anclote Key and the North Anclote Bar, as well as the South Anclote Bar and Three Rooker Island in Pinellas County, are part of the Anclote Key Preserve State Park.
+Anclote Key is the northernmost barrier island on the west coast of the Florida peninsula.
+The side of Anclote Key facing the mainland is composed of mangrove forest and tidal marsh.
+The island is only accessible by boat.

-Pasco County also has smaller a barrier island with four miles of beach covering it.

 Climate

 The county has a humid subtropical climate (Cfa) and average temperatures in Dade City range from 59.2 °F in January to 82.1 °F in July and August while in Port Richey they range from 59.0 °F in January to 82.2 °F in August.